panStamp/uswap/examples/mqttgateway/README.md

 #mqttgateway

 mqttgateway turns any ESP8266 module or IP-enabled Arduino board into a SWAP server and MQTT/HTTP gateway.
 The host needs to be connected to a panStamp modem via UART.
 The modem is responsible for listening to the wireless network whilst the host converts any SWAP status received into a MQTT message.
 MQTT can also be used to transmit SWAP commands through the gateway.
+This gateway relies on [uSWAP](https://github.com/panStamp/uswap/wiki), a tiny SWAP library for Arduino's and ESP8266.

 ##HTTP